Our mission at The Motley Fool is: To Make the World Smarter, Happier, and Richer.

 It’s a personal decision, but we can help.

 If you have less than £25,000 in investable assets, we think either Motley Fool Share Advisor or Motley Fool Hidden Winners are likely to be a better fit for you.
-If you’re considering joining Motley Fool Pro, we’d suggest you start with at least £25,000 of investable assets, in order to get the most out of your membership.
+If you’re considering joining The Partnership Portfolio UK or Blast Off UK 2020, we’d suggest you start with at least £25,000 of investable assets, in order to get the most out of your membership.

 Are you a risk-taker, or does the thought of losing money turn your stomach?
 We have services designed for different risk tolerances.
 Bear in mind, though, that investing in the stock market is never risk-free.